dennisreimann/website/src/articles/2016-12-30-phoenix-deployment-gatling-ubuntu-digital-ocean.md

 ## Server Prerequisites

-Next up we will set up everything we need to build and run the app, namely Erlang, Elixir, Node, nginx and Postgres.
+Next up we will set up everything we need to build and run the app, namely Erlang, Elixir, Node, NGINX and Postgres.
 To keep it short and easy this guide sticks to system packages where possible.

 ### Erlang and Elixir